Shepherd's beaked whale: Conservation

 There are no reports of this species being hunted or killed accidentally by humans.
 Shepherd's beaked whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
+Plastic debris and longline hooks have been found in the stomachs and intestines of some individuals, which could lead to internal trauma or starvation if the material blocks their digestive tracts.